 1. General Activities

-Public associations, with the exception of specialized organizations such as trade unions and political associations, have virtually no restrictions on the activities they may pursue as their primary objectives (Law on Public Associations Article 5), including mutual benefit activities (NCO Law Article 6(1); Law on Public Associations Article 8).
-All foundations are required to engage in public benefit activities (Civil Code Article 118(1); NCO Law Article 7(1); Law on Public Associations Article 10).
-The primary activities of institutions are broadly defined as any social, cultural or other activities of a not-for-profit nature (Civil Code Article 120; NCO Law Article 9; Law on Public Associations Article 11).
+Public associations, with the exception of specialized organizations such as trade unions and political associations, have virtually no restrictions on the activities they may pursue as their primary objectives (Law on Public Associations Article 5), including mutual benefit activities (Civil Code Article 123.4; NCO Law Article 6(1); Law on Public Associations Article 8).
+All foundations are required to engage in public benefit activities (Civil Code Article 123.18; NCO Law Article 7(1); Law on Public Associations Article 10).
+The primary activities of institutions are broadly defined as any social, cultural or other activities of a not-for-profit nature (Civil Code Article 123.21; NCO Law Article 9; Law on Public Associations Article 11).
 Charities are required to promote at least one of the enumerated charitable activities indicated in the law (Charities Law Article 2).

-An NCO may generate profit from economic activities provided that (i) profit-making activities are a secondary objective of the NCO, and (ii) the profits are applied to pursuing the NCO's not-for-profit purposes (Civil Code Article 50(3); NCO Law Article 24).
+An NCO may generate income from economic activities, provided that (i) income-making activities are stipulated by NCO's by-law, and (ii) the income is applied to pursuing the NCO's not-for-profit purposes (Civil Code Article 50(4); NCO Law Article 24).
 Registration as a charity does not affect or limit the right of an NCO to engage in economic activities (Charities Law Article 12).

 2. Public Benefit Activities

 NCOs may carry out activities that serve multiple purposes, including: the pursuit of social, charitable, cultural, educational, scientific, and managerial activities; health protection, fitness and sports activities; the satisfaction of spiritual and other non-material needs; the protection of the rights and lawful interests of citizens and organizations; the resolution of disputes and conflicts and the provision of legal aid; and other purposes directed toward the achievement of the public good (NCO Law Article 2).